In Home Euthanasia

 4) Upon arrival, Dr. Bennett will ask that the necessary paperwork be signed and payment collected before performing the euthanasia so that caretakers do not need to fumble with payment while grieving after the euthanasia.

-Dr. Bennett offers two choices for the care of remains:
+Dr. Bennett offers two choices for the care your pets remains:

 Private Cremation: Remains cremated individually, the ashes are collected and returned to the caretaker.